 The Ambassador EV also gets a digital instrument cluster that was developed in-house.
 The display offers a dual pod layout for power output and speedometer, while information like the odometer, range, battery level and more are also displayed.
 The car also comes equipped with regenerative braking technology.

 For now, the project car cannot be driven on public roads as it hasn’t received any kind of approval from the authorities.
-The He-Man group has been involved in EV development only for the past two months and is keen to focus on retrofitting commercial vehicles for their business.
+The He-Man group has been involved in EV development since January and is keen to focus on retrofitting commercial vehicles for their business.